-Sammy has an evolved and slightly more durable Caterpie.
+Sammy has an evolved Caterpie that’s slightly more durable.
 But by this stage, it should hardly pose a threat at Level 3.
-Who knows, your partner's Level might even be at double digits by now.
+Who knows, your partner’s Level might even be at double digits by now.
 Unlike the Kakuna you may have fought, this Metapod can actually fight back with Tackle.
 If it survives the first hit that is.

 Through the gatehouse, you’ll arrive in the upper half of Route 2.
 Here, there’s a patch of tall grass by the corner, although there’s nothing new there.
 When you’re ready, carry on north to reach the next area: Pewter City.